What is Gleaning?

 On top of building a better community, volunteers get to take home a portion of the harvest!

-Apply to be a Branch Leader
+Apply to be a Harvest Leader

 Apply to be a Fruit Tree Assessor